What Is ISA 700?

 Disclaimer of OpinionISA 705Auditor is unable to obtain sufficient appropriate evidence and possible effects are material and pervasive.Modified

-The unmodified opinion, signals to users that the financial statements present a faithful picture of the entity’s financial position and performance.
+The unmodified opinion (the most common outcome), signals to users that the financial statements present a faithful picture of the entity’s financial position and performance.
 The wording used in the opinion paragraph must conform to the exact language prescribed by ISA 700 to avoid ambiguity.

 One of ISA 700’s most significant contributions is prescribing the precise structure of the independent auditor’s report.
 For audits of listed entities, the revised standard mandates that the opinion section appears first, before the Basis for Opinion.
 This “opinion-first” structure ensures that primary users see the most critical information immediately.